-Total Minimum Credits for AA Degree in Liberal Arts
+Total Minimum Credits for AA Degree in Liberal 6 Arts

 1Students should consult their advisor and transfer institution about which math courses to take.
 MTH 163 followed by MTH 240 or MTH 270 are more universally transferable.
-Students planning to transfer to VCU make take MTH 170.
+Students planning to transfer to VCU may take MTH 170.
 MTH 151 and MTH 152 do not transfer to most institutions, and they do not fulfill the requirements of this curriculum track.
 MTH 120 does not fulfill the requirements of this curriculum path.

-2A list of approved general education electives (humanities/fine arts, social/behavioral sciences, mathematics, science, and personal wellness) is provided in the General Education section of the catalog under Curriculum Planning and Design.
+2A list of approved general education electives (humanities/fine arts, social/behavioral sciences, mathematics, science, and wellness) is provided in the General Education section of the catalog under Curriculum Planning and Design.

 3Students must take the same foreign language through the 202 level.
 Students who have satisfactorily completed two years of a foreign language in high school may petition for advanced placement to the intermediate level of this foreign language.
 Students who place at the intermediate level of foreign language study will then need to complete eight (8) additional credit hours of Approved Electives.
 Proficient students may receive course credit for foreign language through the CLEP exam.
 Students should consult their transfer institution about language requirements.
-Some B.S. programs require intermediate level foreign language.
-Many colleges and universities accept American Sign Language as a foreign language credit.
+Some BS programs require intermediate level foreign language as a foreign language credit.
 Students are advised to clarify transfer opportunities with their transfer institution.